balintn22/Forestry/README.md

 # Forestry

-Implements generic support for tree- or forest-like structures, usin gtwo different approaches:
+Implements generic support for tree- or forest-like structures, using two different approaches:

 First, there is an enumeration extension, to be used much like LINQ.

 Second, there is a visitor approach, to invoke a method for each node in order.

 Supports depth-first, breadth-first and bottom-up ordered walks.

 Available as a nuget package as Forestry.